-Increasing the supply temperature with heat pumps implies a higher reduction of the return temperature of the geothermal water before it is pumped back to the reservoir via the injection well, resulting in an increased heat extraction from the geothermal water.
-However, the possibility for this depends on the chemistry of the water.
-Hence, applications with heat pumps could increase the efficiency by extracting more heat energy from the geothermal water but also increase the risk of clogging of the injection well.
+Increasing the supply temperature with heat pumps implies a higher reduction of the return temperature of the geothermal water before it is pumped back to the reservoir via the injection well, resulting in increased heat extraction from the geothermal water.
+However, the possibility of this depends on the chemistry of the water.
+Hence, applications with heat pumps could increase the efficiency by extracting more heat energy from the geothermal water, but also increase the risk of clogging from minerals in the injection well.

-Figure 4 presents a simplified illustration of a possible application of geothermal energy for DH.
-Part of the geothermal heat (46) is used for direct heating of the return water from the DH network, while the remainder (54) is used as heat source for an absorption heat pump.
+Figure 0-4 presents a simplified illustration of a possible application of geothermal energy for DH.
+Part of the geothermal heat (46) is used for direct heating of the return water from the DH network, while the remainder (54) is used as a heat source for an absorption heat pump.
 The COP of the heat pump is approx. 1.7.
 Thus, the total heat output of the system equals the geothermal input plus the drive energy: 100 + 76 = 176 and the COP of the total system is approx. 2.1 (176/(76+8)).

-Figure 4: Example of a geothermal system with an absorption heat pump.
-The numbers indicate the energy flows relative to the extracted amount of geothermal heat from the reservoir, which is set 100 energy units.
+Figure 0-4: Example of a geothermal system with an absorption heat pump.
+The numbers indicate the energy flows relative to the extracted amount of geothermal heat from the reservoir, which is set at 100 energy units.
 The heat pump COP is 1.7 and the total efficiency of the system is approximately 2.1.

-The thermal energy to drive the absorption heat pump (76 energy units) may be delivered by a DH plant (e.g. biomass boiler or waste incineration plant), usually at 120-150 °C.
+The thermal energy to drive the absorption heat pump (76 energy units) may be delivered by a DH plant (e.g. biomass boiler or waste incineration plant), which is usually at a temperature of 120-150 °C.